More of the hard facts

 Politics/World Issues

 I used to be on the right wing of the political scale even though most Americans would probably have label me as "pinky".
-I openly admit that I voted with the swedish conservative party Moderaterna.
+I openly admit that I voted with the Swedish conservative party Moderaterna.
 However the "alliance" of mid-right wing parties currently ruling has made me somewhat politically homeless since they let down all the core ideals that made me vote for them all these years.
 After reading some liberal blogs I now realize that liberalism is the ideology from which the best parts that I liked about the right-wing parties came.
 The problem is there are no real liberal parties in Sweden today.
-So what to vote for when autumn comes?

 I think it is necessary to follow what happens in the world and I read the paper/news every day.
 Without knowing your history and learn from others mistakes, you cannot build the future.
 I respect my adversaries and I think respect is one of the the key things in life.